Hebeloma aminophilum: Description

+Similar species

 Similar species include the introduced poisonpie (Hebeloma crustuliniforme), which has been recorded in pine plantations, the native western Australian poisonpie (H. westraliense), which does not grow near carcasses, and the Australian white webcap (Cortinarius austroalbidus), which is paler and smells of curry.

 Distribution and habitat

-An uncommon fungus, Hebeloma aminophilum is found in southern Western Australia, southeastern South Australia and Victoria.
+An uncommon fungus, H. aminophilum is found in southern Western Australia, southeastern South Australia and Victoria.
 Fruiting bodies arise in eucalyptus woodland in the vicinity of sheep, reptile and bird carcasses.
 The habit of growing from flesh gives it the term sarcophilous.